bcomnes/jsonfeed-to-rss/README.md

 - `_itunes.image` (recommended) maps to `itunes:image`.
 Defaults to `icon` but the `icon` field does not meet the minimum requirements for this field.
 The `icon` field is a 512x512 image, where iTunes recommends Artwork that must be a minimum size of 1400 x 1400 pixels and a maximum size of 3000 x 3000 pixels, in JPEG or PNG format, 72 dpi, with appropriate file extensions (.jpg, .png), and in the RGB colorspace.
 - `_itunes.category` (recommended) maps to `itunes:category`.
 Defaults to `opts.category[0]`.
 Must be a [valid category][categories].
 - `_itunes.subcategory` (recommended) maps to `itunes:category:itunes:category`.
 Defaults to `opts.category[1]`.
 Must be a [valid subcategory][categories].
 - `_itunes.explicit` (recommended) maps to `itunes:explicit`.
 Defaults to unset.
-Definitely set this if you like cussin'. ✝️ Christian channel! 🙏
+Definitely set this if you like cussin'.
 - `_itunes.type` (optional) maps to `itunes:type`.
 Defaults to `episodic` (newest first).
 The other option is `serial` (oldest first).
 [Details][bp].
 - `_itunes.complete` (optional) maps to `itunes:complete`.
 Defaults to null.
 Tells podcast clients to stop updating this feed ️️️forever. ⚠️
 - `_itunes.block` (optional) maps to `itunes:block`.
 Defaults to null.
 Prevents the feed from being added to Apple's podcast directory.
 Helpful for private or customer specific feeds.